-The Moorings is fully booked through mid-September 2021, but we have spots available from late September on.
+The Moorings is fully booked through end of September 2021, but we have spots available from October 2021 on.
 Please check availability on the website for most updated information.

 Please note that the Moorings is more of an independent Airbnb style house / apartment rental than a hotel - while we will try to answer all requests in a timely manner, we do not have a formal check-in, staff onsite every day, unlimited sheets and towels, daily cleaning, etc. We expect guests to read directions carefully, conserve resources and leave units in the condition they were rented (aside from laundry of course).

 Not only summer rentals!
 Most units are open year-round and most offer extended stays.